 – Newspapers.
 Call at least a week in advance to suspend your paper and provide a re-start date, if you know it.

 – Insurance.
 This is a risk and an opportunity.
 Let your insurance company know you will be gone if your house will be vacant for more than 30 days.
 You might have to get a vacant home policy.
-The opportunity is that if you are gone for more than 30 days you can probably downgrade your auto insurance on any car(s) you leave at home.
-(But be prepared for a dead battery upon your return).
+The opportunity is that if you are gone for more than 30 days you can probably switch your auto insurance to storage on any car(s) you leave at home, and get a much better rate.
+(But be prepared for a dead battery upon your return unless you install a trickle charger of have someone start them once in a while.

 – Saving energy.
 Unplug every appliance you can think of, including spare refrigerators.
 Cleaning out your main fridge and freezer and unplugging it might be cheaper than keeping a quart of ice cream and your soy sauce cool all winter.
 A lot of electrical appliances like microwaves and electronic gear like TV’s use energy even when turned off.
 Unplug them and save, while also reducing fire risk.
 Switch off your water heater at the circuit breaker.